HVrettost/kitkat-authorization-service/README.md

 1) Install JAVA 14 using sdk man from sdkman.io
 2) Install Docker

-In order to run the service:
+In order to run the service: ./gradlew bR
-1) Run docker-compose up --build
+- This command will first start the postgres container, then apply the migration scripts and also start wiremock container
-2) Subsequent runs do not have to contain the --build flag
+- Wiremock container starts at port :8905

 In order to get the JWT token: just make a POST call in http://localhost:8900/api/auth/token with body